KevinIW/Speech-Emotion-Recognition/README.md

 - takut: 1150 samples (16.92%)

 ### Test Dataset (RAVDESS)
-The model was evaluated on the Ryerson Audio-Visual Database of Emotional Speech and Song (RAVDESS), which contains recordings of different actors expressing various emotions.
-For evaluation, we used recordings from 6 actors (3 male, 3 female):
+The model was evaluated on the speech portion of the Ryerson Audio-Visual Database of Emotional Speech (RAVDESS), which contains recordings of different actors expressing various emotions.
+For evaluation, we used speech recordings from 6 actors (3 male, 3 female):
 - Actor 01 (male)
 - Actor 02 (female)
 - Actor 08 (female)